raspberrypilearning/fruit-salad/en/step_4.md

 Add a '+' symbol to your button by selecting the 'plus' key on your keyboard.

-Use the 'handles' to make the '+' the right size for your button.
+Use the 'handles' around the button to change '+' size.
+Make sure it fits the button and can be seen clearly on your button.

 ![image showing plus enlarging](images/fruit-grow-plus.png){:width="400px"}

 --- /task ---

+You now need to add some code to the **Grow** sprite.

 --- task ---
 Switch back to the Code tab.
 ![image showing code tab](images/fruit-code-tab.gif){:width="300px"}

---- /task ---

---- task ---

-Add code to the **Grow** sprite to broadcast a 'grow' message when it is clicked.
+Add the following code to the **Grow** sprite to broadcast a 'grow' message when it is clicked.

 ```blocks3
 when this sprite clicked